The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: The geometry of the Wigner caustic of regular curves

-In this section we start with propositions on numbers of inflexion points and cusp singularities of affine $\lambda$--equidistants which follows from properties of maximal glueing schemes introduced in Section \ref{SectionAlgorithm}.
+In this section we start with propositions on numbers of inflexion points and cusp singularities of the Wigner caustic which follows from properties of maximal glueing schemes introduced in Section \ref{SectionAlgorithm}.

 \begin{prop} Let $\M$ be a generic regular closed curve.
-If $\M$ has $2n$ inflexion points then \begin{enumerate}[(i)] \item there exist exactly $n$ smooth branches of $\Eq_{\frac{1}{2}}(\M)$ connecting pairs of inflexion points on $\M$ and every inflexion point of $\M$ is the end of exactly one branch of $\Eq_{\frac{1}{2}}(\M)$.
-Other branches of $\Eq_{\frac{1}{2}}(\M)$ are closed curves, \item every branch of $\Eq_{\lambda}(\M)$ for $\displaystyle\lambda\neq 0, \frac{1}{2}, 1$ is a closed curve and there exist exactly $n$ branches such that each branch passes through two different inflexion points of $\M$ and every inflexion point of $\M$ is in exactly one such branch. \end{enumerate} \end{prop} \begin{proof} It is a consequence of Lemma \ref{LemPropMaxGlueSchemes} and Theorem \ref{ThmGlueSchemeIsBranch}.
+If $\M$ has $2n$ inflexion points then there exist exactly $n$ smooth branches of $\Eq_{\frac{1}{2}}(\M)$ connecting pairs of inflexion points on $\M$ and every inflexion point of $\M$ is the end of exactly one branch of $\Eq_{\frac{1}{2}}(\M)$.
+Other branches of $\Eq_{\frac{1}{2}}(\M)$ are closed curves. \end{prop} \begin{proof} It is a consequence of Lemma \ref{LemPropMaxGlueSchemes} and Theorem \ref{ThmGlueSchemeIsBranch}.

 \end{proof}